 Students undecided on a major or career path find personalized guidance from professional career coaches and peer mentors in this unique, structured program that helps students choose a major that is a fit for them or verify a choice they’ve already made.

 FRESHMAN STUDY ABROAD

-In addition to short-term and semester programs for upperclass students around the globe, SHU offers incoming freshmen the opportunity to spend their first SHU semester in Rome, Italy, or Dingle, Ireland, or attend a one-week program in Ireland before the start of their fall semester on the main campus.
+In addition to short-term and semester-long programs around the globe for upperclass students, SHU offers incoming freshmen the opportunity to spend their spring semester at SHU's own campus in Dingle, Ireland, or attend a one-week program in Ireland before the start of their fall semester on the main campus.

 SHU’s learning community extends beyond the classroom to this dynamic online forum that connects students with their classmates, peers, and faculty who post ideas, videos, blogs, and more.

 The Jandrisevits Learning Center offers learning strategies to meet individual students’ needs in the form of tutoring, workshops, Learning Labs, writing support, and group study sessions.
-The Office of Special Learning Services offers additional services to those students with documented learning disabilities.
+The Office of Special Services offers additional services to those students with documented learning disabilities.